What are they and why do they matter?

 No, they’re different things.

-Under the SG, compulsory superannuation is set at a percentage of each employee’s regular income – usually at least 9.5% of an employees’ ordinary time earnings.
+Under the SG, compulsory superannuation is set at a percentage of each employee’s regular income – usually at least 11% of an employees’ ordinary time earnings from 1 July 2023.
+The minimum SG rate is gradually increasing to 12% by 1 July 2025.
 To prevent businesses from having to make large super contributions for those employees on very high incomes, there is a maximum recognised income to be used when calculating super.

-In 2019-20, once an employee’s income reaches $221,080 per year, then the super is calculated based on that maximum, it does not keep rising.
-That means that the most a business would normally be expected to contribute in super for a single employee is around $21,003 in 2019-20.
+In 2023-24, once an employee’s income reaches $249,080 per year, then the super is calculated based on that maximum, it does not keep rising.
+That means that the most a business would normally be expected to contribute in super for a single employee is $27,398.80 in 2023-24.

 What if contributions exceed the cap?